How to measure the results of a PR campaign?

 Which PR metric helps you determine that number?

-When it comes to PR outcomes, where you want to influence people to undertake certain actions, social media reach is your starting point.
+When it comes to PR outcomes, where you want to influence people to undertake certain actions, reach is your starting point.

 Before you get a chance to influence someone’s behaviour, your need to reach them with your message.

-A high social media reach is the first step to a successful PR campaign.
+A high reach is the first step to a successful PR campaign.

 5. The share of voice